Mission Control installation requirements

 Platform instances

 Mission Control observability includes metrics and logging from all components within the platform.
 These metrics and logs are centralized, aggregated, then shipped to an external object store.
-For more information, see [plan-storage].
+For more information, see Storage requirements.
 Managed database instances generate most Mission Control metrics and logs.
 The recommended values depend on the number of clusters deployed and their individual schemas because each table holds a number of tracked metrics.
 The following recommendations assume minimal deployment in 1 region with a single managed cluster and associated logical database datacenter.

 • 2 Instances